Lesson 2: The Major Platforms — ChatGPT, Claude, Gemini, Copilot, Grok, Perplexity, Meta AI

 Key Takeaways

-- Six major platforms dominate the consumer AI space, each backed by different companies with different philosophies.
+- Seven major platforms dominate the consumer AI space, each backed by different companies with different philosophies.

 - ChatGPT is the most popular but not necessarily the best for every task.
 Competition has produced genuine alternatives.